davetang/learning_vcf_file/README.md

     ##        (stdout).
 Several commands can thus be  combined  with  Unix pipes.
     ##
     ##    VERSION
-    ##        This manual page was last updated 2022-08-18 and refers to bcftools git
+    ##        This manual page was last updated 2023-07-25 and refers to bcftools git
-    ##        version 1.16.
+    ##        version 1.18.
     ##
     ##    BCF1
-    ##        The BCF1 format output by versions of samtools <= 0.1.19 is not
+    ##        The obsolete BCF1 format output by versions of samtools <= 0.1.19 is
-    ##        compatible with this version of bcftools.
-To read BCF1 files one can
+    ##        not compatible with this version of bcftools.
+To read BCF1 files one
-    ##        use the view command from old versions of bcftools packaged with
+    ##        can use the view command from old versions of bcftools packaged with
     ##        samtools versions <= 0.1.19 to convert to VCF, which can then be read
     ##        by this version of bcftools.
     ##